bg-write/how-i-got-my-first-dev-job/README.md

 Create a new Google Doc (or Notion, or whatever note-taking device you prefer) where you can keep all your notes in one place, and every weekday,  **fill out 1 page with whatever topic you want to learn**: reread your class notes, read new articles, or watch YouTube videos or anything else that teaches you something new.

 It’s best to focus on one specific topic a day or create a theme for the week (i.e. spend a week following a YouTube series that breaks down everything you need to know about React).
-Did you bomb a technical challenge because you didn’t understand what a JavaScript Promise or GET request was?
+Did you bomb a technical challenge because you didn’t understand what a JavaScript Promise or HTTP GET request was?
 There’s your next topic!
 Create the ultimate reference tailored to your knowledge gaps and how you like to organize your thoughts.
 And the underrated benefit of creating a master reference: when you run into technical challenges that’ll allow you to refer to notes, you’ll have one ready.

-If you don't know where to start, here are some (but not all) topics that I believe most of us should know pretty well, as someone with a full-stack software engineer background who mostly enjoys the front-end and works in vanilla JS, React, and Python:
+If you don't know where to start, here are some (but not all) topics that I believe most of us should know pretty well, as a full-stack software engineer who mostly enjoys the front-end and works in vanilla JS, React, and Python:
 * HTML
   * Basic semantic HTML structures & attributes
+  * Be comfortable creating a working HTML file from scratch on the spot
   * Know how to build input fields & tables
 * CSS
   * Flexbox & CSS Grid
   * Responsive design & media queries
-  * The basics of Bootstrap and Material UI (at least know what they are and how they're different)
+  * The basics of Bootstrap and Material UI (or at least know what they are and how they differ)
   * Custom CSS properties
   * Working with SVGs
   * Pretty much every topic covered in [CSS-Tricks](https://css-tricks.com/guides/) (CSS-Tricks's Flexbox and CSS Grid references are the best I've yet to see anywhere online)